Varit-Tubtim/Varit-Tubtim/README.md

 # 💫 About Me:

-I recently graduated with a degree in Computer Science from King Mongkut's Institute of Technology Ladkrabang.<br>🌍 I'm based in Samut Prakan, Thailand<br>✉️ You can contact me at varit.tubtim@gmail.com
+I recently graduated with a degree in Computer Science from King Mongkut's Institute of Technology Ladkrabang.<br><br>🌍 I'm based in Samut Prakan, Thailand<br>✉️ You can contact me at varit.tubtim@gmail.com

 # 💻 Tech Stack: